#Unleash the Power of Instagram to Grow Your Construction Business

 Johnny Hourihan from Vintage Builders also says “Don't post just to post, the ticket is to provide inspiration.”
 He has a rhythm, but he can’t always be motivated to stick to it strictly.
 If he can’t find inspiration, he chooses to skip it.
 Johnny says, “I want to post what I am excited about."

-The story feature on Instagram allows you to share a live video or a pre-recorded one which stays visible for 24 hours.
+Another popular feature on Instagram is called Stories.
+The story feature allows you to share photos or video (including live) which remains visible for 24 hours.
 The really cool thing about it is that you can create a Highlight, which is a way of categorizing stories.
-Builders and remodelers seem to use stories differently, but they all agree on one thing … People engage more quickly through a story or live video.
-There is a reply box right there, so it allows people to comment instantly and they feel like they are having a direct connection to you.
+Builders and remodelers seem to use stories differently, but they all agree on one thing … people engage more quickly through a story or live video.
+There is a reply box right there, so it allows people to comment instantly, giving them the feeling like they are having a direct conversation with you.

 Since Jason J. Pie from JJP Construction keeps his feed mostly finished projects, he says he uses Stories to post tips and tricks about the process.
 Jason says “This is where you can show your skills and how detail-oriented you are.”
 And he believes that people love to see the process as well as the end results, he just prefers to separate them.